BDC Hamburger Icon

 Open row

 Running a farm isn’t cheap.
-Whether it’s buying new land or purchasing new equipment, the costs can be extremely expensive.
-That’s why many turn to agricultural loans.
-Agriculture loans provide the capacity to purchase a new farm or expand current operations.
-Farm loans are available through traditional lenders, as well as dedicated government agencies.
-Your experience and credit score will play a key role in whether you are approved for a farm loan.
+Whether it’s buying new land or purchasing new equipment, costs can be prohibitively expensive.
+For this reason, many farmers turn to agricultural loans.
+Agricultural loans provide the capacity to purchase a new farm or expand current operations.
+Farm loans are available through traditional lenders and dedicated government agencies.
+Your experience and credit score will play a vital role in whether you are approved for a farm loan.

 What is an agricultural loan?

-1. Purchase farmland.
-Whether you are just starting out as a farmer or wish to expand your current farm business, agricultural land loans help you purchase the land you need to build a great farm.
+1. Purchase farmland: Whether you’re just starting out as a farmer or wish to expand your current farm or ranch business, agricultural land loans can help you purchase the land you need to build an excellent operation.

 How do you qualify for an agricultural loan?